 But Alodine (chem film) and anodizing are NOT the same.

 Anodizing is an electrolytic finishing process that applies electrical current to the metal while it is immersed in an electrolyte solution.
 In addition to increased corrosion resistance, aluminum anodizing is used for improved lubrication or to allow dyeing (coloring).
-Anodizing is generally more expensive than chem film and requires greater technical expertise.
+It is generally more expensive to anodize than to apply chem film and requires greater technical expertise.

 What is chemical conversion coating?